abhimand/personal_website/README.md

 ~In-Progress~

-*06/17/2020* My laptop motherboard just got fried and I am currently out of town, so project will have to on hold for now.
+*06/17/2020* My laptop motherboard just got fried and I am currently out of town, so project will have to be on hold for now until I get a new laptop.

 * React